fermyon/spin-cloud-gpu/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    connect    Connect to the fermyon-cloud-gpu Spin app to proxy your GPU destroy    Destroy the fermyon-cloud-gpu Spin app
+    destroy    Destroy the fermyon-cloud-gpu Spin app
     help       Print this message or the help of the given subcommand(s) init       Deploy the fermyon-cloud-gpu Spin app to act as a cloud GPU proxy